brson/wasm-opt-rs/notes.md

 # Linking to crates that contain no Rust code

 The decision to put no Rust code into `wasm-opt-sys` led to one big oddity.
-And it would be a difficult to understand and debug oddity if I wasn't already vagually aware of it.
+And it would be a difficult to understand and debug oddity if I wasn't already aware of it.

 After `cc` compiles all of its C and C++ (`.c` / `.cpp`) files into object (`.o`) files, it then packages them with the `ar` tool into an archive (`.a`) file,